ryanrthomas/SlapGame/README3.md

   //of an element on the DOM
 }

-//any other private functions you may want
+// Any other private functions you may want

 export default class GameController {
   constructor() { }